-HONORS SPANISH CONVERSATION AND COMPOSITION
+HONORS SPANISH CONVERSATION AND COMPOSITION Grade Level: 10, 11, 12

-Prerequisite: Spanish III and language proficiency Credit: 1 unit
+Prerequisite: Spanish III and language proficiency

 This course is appropriate for students who wish to continue building skills in speaking and writing.
 The course is divided into thematic units and provides vocabulary enrichment, as well as opportunities to speak and write extensively in Spanish.
 Knowledge of grammatical structures presented in levels II and III is expected.
 Proficiency exam will be given at the end of the course.